By Tim Lambert

 When attacking a castle people could use a kind of crane called a tenelon to get over the wall.
 On the end of a long wooden arm was a basket containing soldiers.
 The basket could be swung over the castle walls.
 The attackers could also hurl missiles using siege engines.
-A medieval catapult called a mangonel was powered by twisted rope.
+A medieval catapult called a mangonel was powered by a twisted rope.
 (It was similar to those used by the Romans).
 The rope was twisted tighter and tighter then released, firing a stone.

-Another Medieval siege weapon was called a trebuchet, which worked by a counterweight.
+Another Medieval siege weapon was called a trebuchet, which was worked by a counterweight.
 A trebuchet had an arm set on a pivot so it had a long and a short end.
 The long end held the missile and a heavy weight was attached to the short end.
 The long end was winched down and when it was released the weight at the short end swung down.
 The long end swung up firing the missile.

-Between the mid-13th century and the mid-14th century four very important inventions were made in Europe.
+Between the mid-13th century and the mid-14th century, four very important inventions were made in Europe.
 The glass mirror was invented in the late 13th century.
 Eyeglasses were first made in Italy in the late 13th century.
-Mechanical clock powered by weights were invented c.1300.
+Mechanical clocks powered by weights were invented c.1300.
 Then in the early 14th century guns were invented.
 Early guns were unwieldy, slow to reload, and dangerous but they gradually improved over the decades and eventually became a decisive factor in warfare.